brain-tec/l10n-italy/l10n_it_einvoice_out/README.rst

 |en| EInvoice + FatturaPA
 ====================

-This module allows you to generate the fatturaPA XML file version 1.2 which will be sent to the SdI (Exchange System by Italian Tax Authority)
+This module allows you to generate E-Invoice XML file version 1.2 which will be sent to the SdI (Exchange System by Italian Tax Authority)

 http://www.fatturapa.gov.it/export/fatturazione/it/normativa/norme.htm